 The key issue possible impact is the destruction of sensitive / significant environments.
-The 1:100 year flood line and wetland buffer areas are protected without development.
-The green zone of 36 ha is provided as offset to the development of approximately 12 ha of wetlands in x79
+The 1:100 year flood line and wetland buffer areas are mitigated to an acceptable level.
+The highly degraded wetland of approximately 12 ha will be offset by a green zone of approximately